nvidia-holoscan/meta-tegra-holoscan/README.md

     `oe-init-build-env` script.
 Note that the paths in this configuration file must be full paths; see the template file in `meta-tegra-holoscan/env/templates/conf/bblayers.conf` for an example when
     these layers are cloned into a `/workspace` root directory.
-Also note that this `meta-tegra-holoscan` layer must be listed before the `meta-tegra` layer in `bblayers.conf`.

     Note that the repo used here for the `meta-tegra` layer is a fork of the official `meta-tegra` repo found at https://github.com/OE4T/meta-tegra.